MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-low-privilege-monitoring.md

 To enable low-privilege monitoring, grant appropriate permissions to Run As accounts and map these accounts to respective Run As Profiles.

 >[!NOTE]
-> The **Virtual Log File Count** monitor (VLF) does not work in low-privilege monitoring due to insufficient permissions.
+>The **Virtual Log File Count** monitor (VLF) does not support low-privilege monitoring on SQL Servers 2012 and 2014.

 ## Agent Monitoring